LauraJones929/portfolio-p2/documentation/TESTING.md

     - When all 10 questions have been answered, a message appears showing how many questions were answered correctly.
     - The 'Play Again' button is clickable and directs back to the first question.

+- 404 Page
+    - I have tested the error page and it is working as expected when encountering a non-existent page.
+When I clicked the link to return, I was redirected back to the main page.

 ## Additional Testing
 Initially used the [Coolors Contrast Checker](https://coolors.co/contrast-checker/112a46-acc8e5) to test the text colour against the background colour (See **Colours** section).